Bernardo Villegas: University of Asia and the Pacific and current roles

-Villegas and Estanislao had attended a private meeting with Opus Dei founder Msgr.
-Josemaría Escrivá in 1970, which inspired them to transform CRC into a university.
+In 1970, Villegas and Estanislao had attended a private meeting with Opus Dei founder Msgr.
+Josemaría Escrivá, which inspired them to transform CRC into a university.
 This resulted in the CRC offering its first graduate program, the Masters in Industrial Economics.
 This was followed by the establishment of the CRC's College of Arts and Sciences in 1989, and the government recognition of the new University of Asia and the Pacific (UA&P) on June 26, 1995.
-Villegas became a professor at UA&P. But he also remained part of the CRC, which had retained its identity as a think tank, where he now serves as research director.
+Villegas became a professor at UA&P. However, he also remained part of the CRC, which had retained its identity as a think tank, where he now serves as research director.

-Villegas has written seven books, articles in Global Nation, several economics textbooks used in Philippine educational institutions, and books on management.
+Villegas has written seven books, including articles in Global Nation, several economics textbooks used in Philippine educational institutions, and books on management.
 He sits on the boards of a large number of Filipino and international corporations in several sectors and industries.
 He is also a consultant on management development and strategic planning.